SYSC3303-Real-Time-Systems-II/Firefighting-Drone-Swarm/README.md

 **Unit Tests**
 - The project includes JUnit tests for each subsystem to verify the functionality of individual components.
 All tests are located in the `src/test` directory.
 - To run the tests:
-   - If using IntelliJ IDE, navigate to the `src/test` directory and select `Run 'All Tests'` to execute all tests.
+   - If using IntelliJ IDE, navigate to the `src/test` directory, right click the directory and select `Run 'All Tests'` to execute all tests.
    - Alternatively, you can run individual test files by right clicking on them and selecting `Run 'TestFileName'`.